benjamin-recht/benjamin-recht.github.io/_posts/2017-12-05-kitchen-sinks.md

 # KIDS THESE DAYS

 It’s now 2017.
 I find myself overwhelmed with the field’s progress.
 We’ve become reproducible.
-We share code freely and use common benchmarks, thanks to GitHub, AWS, Tensorflow, PyTorch, and standardized competitions.
+We share code freely and use common task benchmarks.

 We produce stunningly impressive results: Self-driving cars seem to be around the corner, artificial intelligence tags faces in photos, transcribes voicemails, translates documents, and feeds us ads.
 Billion-dollar companies are built on machine learning.
 In many ways, we’re in a better spot than we were 10 years ago.
 In some ways, we’re in a worse spot.